iraSG/smallgroups-i18n/README.md

 3. After completing your translations, preview your changes to ensure correctness.
 4. At the bottom of the screen you will see a 'Propose file change' form.
 Enter a short, one-line description of your updates in the first box, and (if necessary) an extended description in the second box.
 5. Click the 'Propose file change' button.
+6. On the next screen, you will see a comparison of your proposed file changes with the current version.
+7. Click the 'Create pull request' button, then confirm the action by clicking the 'Create pull request' button again to notify the Smallgroups.church team of your request.
+8. That's it!
+You will receive an email regarding your request.